Dubai Is Excess In The Best & Worst Ways

 Dubai doesn't believe in subtlety.

-Everything feels intentionally designed to make you say:
+Everything seems designed to make you stop and ask,

 The tallest building in the world.